surishek17/Persist-Ventures/README.md

 ## Available Scripts

-In the project directory, you can run:
+Firstly, In the project directory you have to install node-modules with this command:
+### `npm install`

+Now, you can run:

 ### `npm start`